As a consumer of mobile phone products and services, you have the right to:

 Data usage - data or expenditure allowance

-Major telcos are required to send notifications via SMS or email when users reach 50%, 85% and 100% of their data or expenditure allowance within 48 hours (small telcos are only required to send notifications about call and SMS usage as of 1 September 2014).
+Major telcos are required to send notifications via SMS or email when users reach 50%, 85% and 100% of their data or expenditure allowance within 48 hours (small telcos were required to send notifications about call and SMS usage as of 1 September 2014).

 Once you reach 100%, you must be notified of the charges to proceed – but you could still be charged for any excess data usage during the 48-hour notification window, and it doesn't apply to usage outside of Australia.